You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Fish Oil?

-Fish oil is a dietary supplement derived from the tissues of fatty fish, such as salmon, mackerel, and sardines.
-It's rich in omega-3 fatty acids, specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Omega-3 fatty acids have anti-inflammatory properties, which can help reduce inflammation in the body.
-Fish oil supplements are often used to support heart health, reduce triglycerides, and alleviate symptoms of depression and anxiety.
+Fish oil, on the other hand, is a dietary supplement derived from the fatty tissues of fatty fish, such as salmon and sardines.
+It is rich in omega-3 fatty acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), which have been shown to have anti-inflammatory properties and support heart health.
+Fish oil is often used to reduce triglycerides, improve blood lipid profiles, and alleviate symptoms of heart disease.

-Interactions between Lipitor and Fish Oil
+Interactions Between Lipitor and Fish Oil

 Precautions and Recommendations